How to Get From the Calgary Airport (YYC) to Banff (2024)

 Calgary International Airport hosts a variety of well-known car rental companies, offering a diverse selection of vehicles.
 During the Banff summer months, opting for a truck or SUV is not necessary unless you want the space.
 However in the winter and shoulder season months, a car with at least all season tires is recommended.

-For those mindful of their budget, renting a car from the Calgary city center can be a more cost-effective choice.
+For those mindful of their budget, renting a car from the Calgary City Center can be a more cost-effective choice.
 Typically, prices are $50-$100 cheaper compared to rentals at the airport, however you will have to factor in the cost of getting yourself from YYC to the car rental company in the city center.

-Visiting Banff in Winter
+Driving in the Winter

 If you plan to visit Banff in the winter, make sure you rent a car with winter tires on it.
 If you are visiting between November and April you should get a car with winter tires.
 Inform your rental car company you are driving to Banff and they should know what to do, but make sure they actually did their job when you go to pick up the vehicle and inspect it.

-Remember that if you plan on driving on the Icefields Parkway winter tires are necessary for the winter.
+Remember that if you plan on driving on the Icefields Parkway, winter tires are necessary for the winter.
 Snow tires or chains are required by law for travel on Hwy #93N / Icefields Parkway) and Hwy #93S / Banff-Windermere Highway (Banff and Kootenay National Parks) between November 1 and March 31.

 Canadian Rockies Car Rental Resources

-• It’s worth noting that there is no Calgary to Banff train, but there are talks of it happening in the future.
+- It’s worth noting that there is no Calgary to Banff train, but there are talks of it happening in the future.

-• There’s always Uber, however I wouldn’t rely on this service as many drivers will require a return fare to justify the drive and cost of taking you all the way to Banff from the Calgary Airport.
+- There’s always Uber, however I wouldn’t rely on this service as many drivers will require a return fare to justify the drive and cost of taking you all the way to Banff from the Calgary Airport.

-• Like BlaBlaCar in Europe, Poparide is a rideshare company where you can find drivers already making the drive between Calgary and Banff, though it may be more difficult to find those going to and from YYC.
+- Like BlaBlaCar in Europe, Poparide is a rideshare company where you can find drivers already making the drive between Calgary and Banff, though it may be more difficult to find those going to and from YYC.
 Prices vary, but typically it’s not much more than the cost of fuel.
 Keep in mind this might not be the best option to rely on when you are dealing with flights.

-• There are plenty of Bow Valley Facebook groups with drivers and passengers often seeking others to ride with.
+- There are plenty of Bow Valley Facebook groups with drivers and passengers often seeking others to ride with.
 Of course, this is a riskier option that I wouldn’t recommend to most visitors, though Canada is very safe.
 However, if you are on an extreme budget, it is an option.

-• Hitchhiking is not common between Calgary International Airport and Banff.
+- Hitchhiking is not common between Calgary International Airport and Banff.

-• Turo is like Airbnb for cars.
+- Turo is like Airbnb for cars.
 If you can’t find great car rental prices or options, check out Turo.

 Where to Stop Between the Calgary Airport and Banff